minimuutti/minimuutti.github.io/en/blog/_posts/2017-06-10-moving-with-your-dog.md

 ##### Alternative 1: Miki is with me the whole day we are moving.
 He's leashed and the leash is attached to my waist.

 When I started training this, I put on Miki's collar and leash and put the leash around my waist.
 It would've been essential to have him leashed because the doors would've been open the whole day.
-First I walked and Miki followed me by my side in contact and every now and then I changed my direction and rewarded Miki for following and consentrating on me calmly.
+First I walked and Miki followed me by my side in contact and every now and then I changed my direction and rewarded Miki for following and concentrating on me calmly.
 When Miki understood this was the thing I wanted, I added more challenge.
-I changed my dirention towards Miki or reversed towards him and rewarded him for giving me some space.
+I changed my direction towards Miki or reversed towards him and rewarded him for giving me some space.

 ![](https://cdn.minimuutti.com/blogi/DS54986-800px.jpg)